Jus-tiine/CTDS/README.md

 The Microsoft News Dataset (MIND) contains detailed logs of user interactions with approximately 160,000 English news articles.
 Key features of the dataset:
 - **User Behavior Logs**: Includes interactions such as clicked and non-clicked events.
 - **News Metadata**: Provides article details like title, abstract, category, and body.
 - **Scale**: Includes data from over 1 million users, with a smaller subset of 50,000 users used for model training and evaluation.
+Due to limited computational resources, our work mostly used the MIND small dataset.
+However, each notebook will also run with the full dataset, provides enough resources are avaivible.

 The dataset is divided into two primary files:
 1. `behaviors.tsv`: Captures user click histories and impression logs.